THE SULLIVAN LAB

 causes congenital birth defects, as well as opportunistic infection in AIDS,

 cancer chemotherapy, and organ transplant patients.
-There is also recent evidence suggesting
+There is also emerging evidence that suggests

 We hypothesize that the proteins controlling gene expression at epigenetic, transcriptional,